 According to the Principals' Federation, only 4000 of 100,000 teachers in New Zealand have the skills to teach the technology curriculum.
-This suggests even fewer could introduce Al concepts to the classroom.
-IBM developer Dale Lane says the most critical aspect of Al education may be helping teachers to improve their own skills and educate children more effectively.
-The same says the most critical aspect of Al education may be helping teachers to improve their own skills and educate children more effectively.
+This suggests even fewer could introduce AI concepts to the classroom.
+IBM developer Dale Lane says the most critical aspect of AI education may be helping teachers to improve their own skills and educate children more effectively.